Testing the dark origin of neutrino masses with oscillation experiments

-where $K(z)$ is the complete elliptic integral of the first kind, ${_p}F_q(a_1, \cdots, a_p; b_1,\cdots,b_q; z)$ is the generalized hypergeometric function, and $X_{ijDR}$ is defined as the value of $X_{ijD}$ when the density is given by $\rho_\mathrm{NFW}(R)$, which corresponds to $\rho_\mathrm{loc}$ in the solar neighborhood.
-The behavior of \eqref{fij_spaceaverage}, which is relevant to the electron neutrino survival probability, is shown in Fig.~\ref{fig:fij}.
+where $\phi_\mathrm{NFW}$ is the value corresponding to the NFW profile, i.e., $\rho_\mathrm{NFW}(r) = m_\phi^2 \phi_\mathrm{NFW}^2(r)/2$.
+According to \eqref{field_distribution}, the dark matter density follows a chi-squared distribution, $\rho(\boldsymbol x)/\rho_\mathrm{NFW}(r) \sim \chi^2(1)$.
+To compute the spatial average, we begin by performing a Taylor expansion of the time-averaged expressions in \eqref{fij_timeaverage} and \eqref{gij_timeaverage}, yielding polynomial forms in terms of $\Delta m_{ijD}^2(\boldsymbol x)$.
+Assuming that the spatial average equals the ensemble average, we then evaluate the spatial average of each polynomial term by noting that $\Delta m_{ijD}^2\propto \rho(\boldsymbol x)$ follows the same chi-squared distribution.
+The final result is obtained by summing over all polynomial contributions.
+The behavior of the time- and space-averaged quantity $F_{ij}$ is illustrated in Fig.~\ref{fig:fij}.
 As shown, the neutrino oscillation probability ceases to be an oscillatory function of distance.
 Given the observed oscillation behavior, we conclude that dark matter with $m_\phi \gg 10^{-14}\,\mathrm{eV}$ cannot account for neutrino masses.

 The robustness of the conclusion derives from its insensitiveness to the detailed distribution of dark matter density fluctuations.
 In addition to the chi-squared distribution, Fig.~\ref{fig:fij} also shows $F_{ij}$ for the case where $\rho(\boldsymbol x)/\rho_\mathrm{NFW}(r)$ follows the Rayleigh distribution or varies periodically as $1-\cos(k_\theta \theta)$, where $\theta$ is the azimuthal angle of the Earth with respect to the Galactic center and $k_\theta$ is a constant satisfying $k_\theta\gg R/\lambda_\mathrm{dB}$.
 For comparison, we also include the result for constant $\rho(\boldsymbol x)$, which leads to constant neutrino masses during oscillation experiments.
 Despite the quantitative difference, in all three distributions the oscillatory behaviors in terms of $X_{ijDR}$, and thus the neutrino propagating distance $L$, is significantly suppressed.